dotnet/csharpstandard/standard/expressions.md

 - Then the right hand side `E` is deconstructed into a list of expressions `E1, E2, ...` as follows:
   - If `E` is a tuple expression with the same arity as the left-hand side, then `E1, E2, ...` shall be the element expressions of `E`.
   - Otherwise, if `E` has a tuple type (§tuple-types-new-clause) with the same arity as the left-hand side, then `E1, E2, ...` shall be the member access expressions `E.Item1, E.Item2, ...`, except that `E` shall be evaluated only once.
-  - Otherwise, if `E.Deconstruct(out var v1, out var v2, ...)` with the number of arguments corresponding to the arity of the left hand side is a valid instance method invocation, then that invocation shall be performed and `E1, E2, ...` shall be the simple name expressions `v1, v2, ...`.
+  - Otherwise, if `E.Deconstruct(out var v1, out var v2, ...)` with the number of arguments corresponding to the arity of the left hand side is a valid instance or extension method invocation, then that invocation shall be performed and `E1, E2, ...` shall be the simple name expressions `v1, v2, ...`.
   - Otherwise `E` cannot be deconstructed, and a compile time error occurs.
 - Then, each of the expressions `E1, E2, ...` in order is evaluated and converted to the type of the corresponding `R1, R2, ...` of the left hand tuple.
 - Finally, the operation is evaluated as `(R1 = E1, R2 = E2, ...)`, except that `R1, R2, ...` and `E1, E2, ...` have already been evaluated and are not evaluated again.
 This means that individual element-wise assignments are recursively performed, and a resulting tuple value is created.